nimra936/Lungcancer-detection-gui/README.md

 ## 🛠️ Requirements

-- MATLAB R2015 or later (recommended: R2020 or newer)
+- MATLAB R2020 or newer
 - Image Processing Toolbox
 - GUIDE (for GUI development, deprecated in newer versions but still supported)